pmgysel/aop-examples/README.md

 ```

 The following aspects are in play:
-* `doUnstableOperation`: This Aspect makes sure that the (unstable and idempotent) method is retried until it succeeds.
+* `@RetryOperation`: This Aspect makes sure that the (idempotent) method is retried until it succeeds.
 In the log above, you can see that it took 3 tries to store the data.